bvinicius/youtube-like-shortcut/README.md

 ### Usage

-In any youtube video, literally just press the key **Q** to like a video.
+In any youtube video, literally just press the key **Q** to give it a thumbs up.
 There's no dislike shortcut because we only spread love ❤️